NMMaksimow/cacao_flower_microbiome/README.md

 ## 🌺 Cacao Flower Microbiome Project Overview

-This repository contains the bioinformatics analysis pipeline for investigating the effects of pollinators on flower-associated microbial communities in cacao (*Theobroma cacao*) across deforestation gradients in Ghana.
+This repository contains the bioinformatics analysis pipeline for investigating the effects of pollinators on flower-associated microbial communities in cacao (*Theobroma cacao* L.) across deforestation gradients in Ghana.

 ## 🔬 Research Questions

-1. **Microbial Community Characterization**: Describe bacterial and fungal *T. cacao* flower communities for the first time
+1. **Microbial Community Characterization**: Describe bacterial and fungal *T. cacao* flower communities for the first time with a focus on pathogens and mutualistic symbionts;
-2. **Management Effects**: Investigate how farm management type affects flower microbiomes
+2. **Management Effects**: Investigate how farm management type affects flower microbiomes along the deforestation gradient;
-3. **Pollinator Footprint**: Identify the microbial signature of pollinator visitation
+3. **Pollinator Footprint**: Identify the microbial signature of flower-visitng animals;
-4. **Functional Correlations**: Examine relationships between microbiome structure and pollination success
+4. **Functional Correlations**: Examine relationships between microbiome structure and the success of the early step of fertilisation.

 ## 🏞️ Study Design